root-project/root/README/ReleaseNotes/v634/index.md

   allowed character set is restricted to Unicode characters encoded as UTF-8, with the following exceptions: control codes, full stop, space, backslash, slash.
 See a full description in the RNTuple specification.
 The naming rules are also enforced when creating a new RNTuple or field for writing.
+* Many fixes to RNTuple merging, both through `hadd` and when using the `RNTupleMerger` class directly.
+Most notable of these fixes is the proper handling of projected fields.
 * Many additional bug fixes and improvements.

 ## TTree Libraries